-Between December 2008 and June 2009 the Company issued 5.0 million common shares to complete the financing associated with the Acquisitions.
-As a result of the Acquisitions and the issuance of new common shares, consolidated results for the Company in the current period may not be directly comparable to prior period results until such time as the Acquisitions and stock issuance is fully reflected in both reporting periods.
-Also, the Company's results are expected to reflect the seasonal nature of the acquired natural gas businesses.
-Accordingly, the Company expects that results of operations will be positively affected during the first and fourth quarters, when sales of natural gas are typically higher (due to heating-related requirements), and negatively affected during the second and third quarters, when gas operating and maintenance expenses usually exceed sales margins in the period.
+The Company's results are expected to reflect the seasonal nature of its natural gas businesses.
+Accordingly, the Company expects that results of operations will be positively affected during the first and fourth quarters, when sales of natural gas are typically higher, and negatively affected during the second and third quarters, when gas operating expenses usually exceed sales margins in those periods.